You know we love James Bond, right?

 Join the birthday party

-If you’re interested, there are many more cool October birthday lessons from my fellow iHomeschool Network bloggers.
+If you’re interested, there are many more cool facts about celebrities with October birthdays from my fellow iHomeschool Network bloggers.
 Click the image below to check them out!

 Thanks to publicity photographer Allan Warren for the base photo used in the main image in today’s post.